Applying is free for first year students.

 Applications for need-based financial aid, including grants, loans, and work study, must be completed by February 1.

-Ursinus requires you to complete both the Free Application for Federal Student Aid (FAFSA), available after October 1 to determine your full eligibility for need-based aid.
+Ursinus requires you to complete the Free Application for Federal Student Aid (FAFSA), available after October 1 to determine your full eligibility for need-based aid.

 For complete information on our scholarships, grants, and financial aid please visit our Financial Aid page.